depthsecurity/NetMRI-2014-3418/README.md

 	User creation
 	Setting password for user
-	Adds user to the "wheel" group, commands can be executed as root Auto-generation of random username and password values if not specified Executes linux payload of choice, tested with reverse meterpreter
+	Adds user to the "wheel" group, commands can be executed as root with sudo Auto-generation of random username and password values if not specified Executes linux payload of choice, tested with reverse meterpreter